inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/01a_Linear_Interpolation.md

 The goal of this code file is to generate an imputed data set of **BMI** and **Media Exposure** for young children from low income families.
 The existing raw data set has been linearly interpolated to fill in the missing values for **BMI** and **Media Exposure** at missing time points.
 A sample of the raw data set along with the existing issue and one proposed method for resolution is demonstrated in the objective section below.

+### Datasets Involved

+Refer to the Belle Lab Power Point to add this portion

 ### Admnistration

 The project is supervised by Professor Marc Scott and Professor Daphna Harel.
 The data is from the Belle Lab at the Bellevue Hospital.
 Additional background on the project is in the *README* at the root directory of the Github repository associated with the project.